open-contracting-archive/api-specification/README.md

 Full API type (publishing a programmatic API)
 --------------------------------------------

-This is defined by a [SPORE](https://github.com/SPORE/specifications/blob/master/spore_description.pod) definition file which will be maintained [in this repository in ocds_api_specification.json](https://github.com/open-contracting/api-specification/tree/master/ocds_api_specification.json).
+This is defined by a [Swagger](http://swagger.io/specification/) definition file which will be maintained [in this repository in ocds_api_specification.json](https://github.com/open-contracting/api-specification/tree/master/ocds_api_specification.json).
 At the moment it has only the very basic options.

-All methods in this definition file are optional apart from either releases method or reports method.
+A publisher SHOULD publish their own Swagger definition file at BaseURL/ocds_api.json

-A publisher SHOULD publish their own spore definition file at BaseURL/ocds_api.json
+All methods in this definition file are optional apart from either releases.json method or records.json method.
+For these methods the following applies:

 All data returned MUST be valid JSON and have a root object.